Chamika Karunaratne

-Edirimuni Chamika Dinushan Perera Karunaratne (born 29 May 1996), popularly as Chamika Karunaratne, is a professional Sri Lankan cricketer who plays all three formats as well as a national badminton player.
+Edirimuni Chamika Dinushan Perera Karunaratne (born 29 May 1996), popularly known as Chamika Karunaratne, is a professional Sri Lankan cricketer who plays all three formats as well as a national badminton player.
 He made his international debut for the Sri Lanka cricket team in February 2019.

-In November 2022, he was handed suspended one-year ban from all forms of cricket after violating and breaching several clauses of his player agreement during the aftermath of the 2022 ICC Men's T20 World Cup.
+In November 2022, he was handed a suspended one-year ban from all forms of cricket after violating and breaching several clauses of his player agreement during the aftermath of the 2022 ICC Men's T20 World Cup.

 Biography

 He pursued his primary and secondary education at Royal College, Colombo.
-He went onto captain the athletics, badminton and cricket teams at Royal College.
-He was adjudged with the coveted Royal Crown on two occasions for his outstanding achievements across multiple sports representing his school Royal College.
-He began his school cricket career at Royal College in under 13C team way back in 2008.
-He soon broke into the under 13A team at his school in the same year after emerging as the top runscorer among C division cricket teams.
+He went on to captain the athletics, badminton and cricket teams at Royal College.
+He was adjudged with the coveted Royal Crown on two occasions for his outstanding achievements across multiple sports while representing Royal College.
+He began his school cricket career at Royal College in the under 13C team in 2008.
+He broke into the under 13A team at his school in the same year after emerging as the top runscorer among C division cricket teams.

 Domestic and T20 franchise career

 He made his first-class debut for Tamil Union Cricket and Athletic Club in the 2015–16 Premier League Tournament on 18 December 2015.

 In March 2018, he was named in Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 In August 2018, he was named in Kandy's squad the 2018 SLC T20 League.
 In the same month, Sri Lanka Cricket named him in a preliminary squad of 31 players for the 2018 Asia Cup.

 In March 2019, he was named in Colombo's squad for the 2019 Super Provincial One Day Tournament.
 In August 2021, he was named in the SLC Reds team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Dambulla Giants following the players' draft for the 2021 Lanka Premier League.

 In February 2022, he was bought by the Kolkata Knight Riders in the auction for the 2022 Indian Premier League tournament.
 In July 2022, he was signed by the Kandy Falcons for the third edition of the Lanka Premier League.

-In January 2023,he was signed with Dubai Capitals in ILT20.
+In January 2023, he was signed with Dubai Capitals in ILT20.